 Security

 We also have an active bug bounty with Immunefi and we appreciate all responsible disclosures.
+Our program size is regularly reviewed and calibrated as our TVL grows.

 While these are by no means exhaustive, we think the following risks are helpful to understanding broader vault operation.